User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Optimal Mechanism

 \begin{theorem} Suppose that the advertiser distributions are regular and that there are $k$ identical slots.
 In each state $\ctr$, the optimal (IC) mechanism allocates the slots to the advertisers in the set $W \subseteq [n]$ with $0 < |W| \leq k$ that maximizes

 provided that Eq.~\eqref{eqn:multi_slot_vv} is positive (otherwise, the mechanism does not allocate). \end{theorem}

-Before diving into the proof of Theorem~\ref{thm:opt_mdp_auction_multi}, it is instructive to compare this mechanism with Myerson's optimal auction.
-Recall that Myerson's auction chooses the set $W$ that maximizes the virtual welfare, i.e.~$\sum_{i \in W} \phi_i(v_i)$; this latter term is precisely the LHS of Eq.~\eqref{eqn:multi_slot_vv} (modulo the $\ctr$ term which is independent of the set $W$).
-Theorem~\ref{thm:opt_mdp_auction_multi} asserts that to optimize the discounted long term-revenue, it suffices to incorporate an additive correction term to the virtual welfare, i.e.~the RHS of Eq.~\eqref{eqn:multi_slot_vv}.
+The proof of Theorem~\ref{thm:opt_mdp_auction_multi} is deferred to Appendix~\ref{apx:opt-auction}.
+It is instructive to compare this mechanism with Myerson's optimal auction.
+Recall that Myerson's auction chooses the set $W$ that maximizes the virtual welfare, i.e.~$\sum_{i \in W} \phi_i(v_i)$; this latter term is precisely the first term of Eq.~\eqref{eqn:multi_slot_vv} (modulo the $\ctr$ term which is independent of the set $W$).
+Theorem~\ref{thm:opt_mdp_auction_multi} asserts that to optimize the discounted long term-revenue, it suffices to incorporate an additive correction term to the virtual welfare, i.e.~the second term of Eq.~\eqref{eqn:multi_slot_vv}.
+Intuitively, the correction term can be thought as the long-term revenue impact of showing a set of ads compared to a baseline of not showing any ads.

-\begin{proof} For a mechanism $a \in \A$, let $x^a$ denote the allocation of $a$ with the payment defined as discussed in Subsection~\ref{subsec:auction_prelim}.
-We begin with the Bellman equations which assert that

-Let $X^a$ be the random set that gives the winning set of advertisers in the auction.
-Observe that